Kourtney Kardashian Allegedly Bans Scott Disick From Big Family Vacation: Are They Over Again?

 Scott Disick and Kourtney Kardashian are on again and off again all the time.
 Lately, it seems like these two might just work out their issues, but now a new report has things not looking near as good for Scott.
 A new report says that Kourtney isn’t allowing Scott do go on their family vacation this time around.
 Now In Touch Weekly is sharing the details about what is going on with Scott and Kourtney now.

 The family trip to Costa Rica was supposed to include Scott along with Kourtney and their three children.
-Also going on the trip are Kim Kardashian, her two children, North and Saint West, Kris Jenner, the momager’s boyfriend, Corey Gamble, Khloé Kardashian, Kylie Jenner, her boyfriend, Tyga, and his son, King. you will notice that for some reason Kendall Jenner and Kanye West aren’t listed as going.
+Also going on the trip are Kim Kardashian, her two children, North and Saint West, Kris Jenner, the momager’s boyfriend, Corey Gamble, Khloé Kardashian, Kylie Jenner, her boyfriend, Tyga, and his son, King.
+You will notice that for some reason Kendall Jenner and Kanye West aren’t listed as going.
 The source said Kanye wasn’t going because of something to do with work.
 It also doesn’t sound like Khloe Kardashian has plans to take her new boyfriend Tristan Thompson on the family vacation just yet.

 Is something going on with Kourtney Kardashian & Scott Disick?
 She says she's forgotten "how to love" https://t.co/CE7lujSHoN